gradle/gradle/subprojects/docs/src/docs/release/notes.md

 You may now force Gradle to use rich or plain [build output](userguide/console.html#sec:console_build_output) by setting [`org.gradle.console`](userguide/build_environment.html#sec:gradle_configuration_properties) in your `gradle.properties`.

+### Plugin library upgrades

+The JaCoCo plugin has been upgraded to use [JaCoCo version 0.7.9](http://www.jacoco.org/jacoco/trunk/doc/changes.html) by default.

 <!--
 ### Example new and noteworthy
 -->